Woody, Vancouver BC, circa 2003. Muralist unknown. R. Jamison, photo

 Woody started painting in 1995, around the time he enrolled in a psychology course entitled “Art as a Spiritual Practice.”
 When he passed away in 2018, he left a collection of more than 450 paintings.

 Early paintings were oil pastels on index cards.
 Woody switched to acrylics in 2001, continuing to work on paper.
 After a short period of larger works around 2006-7, he again went to a small format.
-He chose 6x9 manila envelopes for most of his later paintings, a size that he could mail as a postcard for the price of a first-class stamp.
+He chose 6x9 manila envelopes for most of his later paintings, a size that conserved resources and that he could mail as a postcard for the price of a first-class stamp.

 Woody might say his paintings are all self-portraits.
 Not only self-portraits, but always self-portraits, bent on communicating something about being human.
 Woody’s paintings are perceived experiences, both his and the viewer’s, reflections on the colors of human experience.